 - USF Counseling Center: fellows continue to master of the core competencies for health service psychologists, with an emphasis on those most relevant to university mental health settings.

-- USF Tampa Student Health Services/USF St. Petersburg Wellness Center: fellows develop and/or enhance competencies for psychology practice in primary care settings, using the primary care behavioral health model of integrated care.
+- USF St. Petersburg Wellness Center: fellows develop and/or enhance competencies for psychology practice in integrated healthcare settings, using the primary care behavioral health model of integrated care.

-These training opportunities are organized along three fellowship tracks:
+These training opportunities are organized along two fellowship tracks:

-- Counseling Center (CC) Track (1 position): The fellow on this track spends 100% time practicing in the USF Tampa Counseling Center and will have access to unique professional activities in this setting (e.g., supervision of graduate student clinicians, more intensive exposure to group therapy).
-Additionally, the fellow will create their own plan to develop some specialization in an area of treatment focus (eating disorders, grief and loss, trauma, etc.) and/or service administration (e.g., training, clinical administration, professional development, etc.).
+- Counseling Center (CC) Track (3 positions): The fellows on this track spends 100% time practicing in the USF Tampa Counseling Center and will have access to unique professional activities in this setting (e.g., supervision of graduate student clinicians, more intensive exposure to group therapy).
+Additionally, fellows will create their own plan to develop some specialization in an area of treatment focus (eating disorders, grief and loss, trauma, BIPOC students, etc.) and/or service administration (e.g., training, clinical administration, professional development, etc.).

 - Dual Campus (DC) Track: The fellow on this track will operate at 60% capacity in the USF Counseling Center and 40% capacity at the USF St. Petersburg Campus Wellness Center providing both psychological intervention and behavioral health consultation.

 During the fellowship, each postdoctoral fellow will accrue 2000 hours of supervised